We have designed this area guide to help you make the most of your stay in Clifton.

 Alma Tavern – This intimate pub/theatre draws in the local crowds with their delicious menu and eclectic mix of theatre productions.
 Be sure to book your ticket to a see a show in advance, as they tend to sell out quickly.

-Bosco Pizza – A really lovely buzzy restaurant that mainly does great pizza (and a little bit of pasta).
+Pizza on the Park – A really lovely buzzy restaurant that mainly does great pizza (and a little bit of pasta).
 Always has a great atmosphere and is very accommodating.

 Bravas – Cotham Hill – Some of the best tapas in Bristol.
 It’s cosy and the wine selection is fantastic.
 You do need to book, as the restaurant is very small.
 They do also take walk-ins if you sit up at the bar area.